Peak Age of Information in Priority Queueing Systems: Queues with Buffer Size One

-where $\boldsymbol{E}[G_{i}]$ is the expected gap from the release time of the most recent arrival to the time when buffer becomes empty, and $\boldsymbol{E}[W_{i}]$ is the expected length of time period when the buffer is continuously occupied (busy).
+where $\boldsymbol{E}[G_{i}]$ is the expected waiting time (in buffer) of a packet that is eventually processed by the server, and $\boldsymbol{E}[W_{i}]$ is the expected length of time period when the buffer is continuously busy.
 Note that Equation (\ref{eq:2}) holds true for every queue $i$.
-For M/G/1 type queues, we have already stated that $\boldsymbol{E}[P_{i}]=\frac{1}{\mu_{i}}$ and $\boldsymbol{E}[I_{i}]=\frac{1}{\lambda_{i}}$.
-The difficult part remains in calculating $\boldsymbol{E}[W_{i}]$ and $\boldsymbol{E}[G_{i}]$.
-From Figure \ref{fig:Buffer-State} we observe that if we reject new arrivals (instead of new arrivals replacing ones in the buffer) when the buffer is full, $W_{i}$ is not changed.
-If we reject the most recent arrival (instead of the system that we are analyzing) when the buffer is full, then $W_{i}$ is the waiting time for the packet that enters the buffer, which equals to $W_{i}$ if we keep the most recent arrival.
-Using this property, if we let $p_{i}$ be the probability that buffer $i$ is full, then from Little's Law we know the average queue length is $p_{i}=\lambda_{i}(1-p_{i})\boldsymbol{E}[W_{i}]$.
+For M/G/1/1+$sum1^*$ type queues, we have already stated that $\boldsymbol{E}[P_{i}]=\frac{1}{\mu_{i}}$ and $\boldsymbol{E}[I_{i}]=\frac{1}{\lambda_{i}}$.
+The difficult part in deriving PAoI remains in calculating $\boldsymbol{E}[W_{i}]$ and $\boldsymbol{E}[G_{i}]$.
+Notice that $W_{i}$ is the period that the buffer is full, and it is not determined by which packet we keep in the buffer.
+If we reject the new arrivals (instead of the system that we are analyzing) when the buffer is full, then $W_{i}$ is the waiting time for the packet that enters the buffer.
+Using this property, if we let $p_{i}$ be the probability that buffer $i$ is full, then from Little's Law \cite{little2011or} we know the average queue length is $p_{i}=\lambda_{i}(1-p_{i})\boldsymbol{E}[W_{i}]$.
 So we have